-The Philly Shell, also called the "crab" defense posture is not for beginning boxers.
-It's a riskier defense that sacrifices some coverage for the ability to counterpunch more swiftly.
-While you're learning, you can expect to get your bell rung because of the limited coverage as you work toward the point where it gives you an advantage in the ring.
-However, successful fighters like James Toney and Floyd Mayweather Jr. used it to devastating effect during their careers.
+The Philly shell defense posture is not for beginning boxers.
+It's a riskier defense that sacrifices some coverage for the ability to counterpunch more swiftly; however, successful fighters like James Toney and Floyd Mayweather Jr. used it with devastating effects during their careers.

 Video of the Day

-Use a slip bag.
-This is a lighter bag that swings on a chain for you to dodge.
-This is the best tool for building the reaction time you need to successfully use a Philly Shell.
+Train your dodging skills by using a slip bag.
+A slip bag is a lighter bag that swings on a chain for you to dodge.
+This is one of the best tools for building the reaction time you need to successfully use a Philly shell.

 Work with a sparring partner once you can dodge the slip bag more often than you don't.
 Practicing the Philly shell in the ring against an opponent motivated to punch you in the head is the only way to improve your shell enough to use it in a live fight.